 We have long believed that if you eat too many calories you will get fat, which may be true.

-Edema, yeast, athlete’s foot, weepy rashes, and adipose (fat) tissue are all considered boggy accumulations of dampness.
+Edema, yeast, athlete’s foot, weepy rashes, and adipose (fat) tissue are also considered boggy accumulations of dampness.

 5. Food Groups